Dewan Hernandez

-Dewan Antonio Hernandez (born Dewan Antonio Huell; December 9, 1996) is an American professional basketball player for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
-He played college basketball for the Miami Hurricanes, and played six games for the Toronto Raptors in the NBA.
+Dewan Antonio Hernandez (born Dewan Antonio Huell; December 9, 1996) is an American professional basketball player for Busan KCC Egis of the Korean Basketball League (KBL).
+He played college basketball for the Miami Hurricanes, and briefly played for the Toronto Raptors in the National Basketball Association (NBA).

 High school career

 Hernandez attended Miami Norland High School in Miami, Florida, playing on three state championship teams.
 As a senior, he averaged 19.2 points and 9.1 rebounds per game and was the Miami Herald 8A-6A Player of the Year.
 In January 2016, Hernandez was named a McDonald's All American, and competed in the 2016 McDonald's All-American Game.
 In the Under Armour Association circuit, he participated with Team Breakdown and averaged 16.1 points and 8.6 rebounds per game.
 He committed to Miami after considering offers from Florida State and South Carolina.
 He was rated as a five-star recruit and was ranked 28th in the 2016 high school class by ESPN.